Frozen condition of quantum coherence: Frozen condition of X-states

-In the following, we will provide an explicit structure of strictly incoherent operations on $\Omega_X$ freezing coherence under $l_1$ norm of coherence and relative entropy of coherence.
-Indeed, Theorem 2.1 characterizes strictly incoherent operations freezing coherence on quantum states with more nonzero off-diagonal elements.
-An interesting question is to classify coherence freezing strictly incoherent operations on quantum states with less nonzero off-diagonal elements.
-The typical example of such states are $X$ states which frequently used as important resources for the realization of various tasks related to quantum communication and computation \cite{Nielsen1,Hadd,Balt}.
+Theorem 2.1 and Theorem 2.3 identify frozen condition of coherent states with more nonzero off-diagonal elements.
+An interesting question is to find frozen condition of coherent states with less nonzero off-diagonal elements.
+The typical example of such states are X-states which are frequently used as important resources for the realization of various tasks related to quantum communication and computation \cite{Nielc,Haddadi,Balthazar}.
+Let we identify frozen condition of $\Omega_\text{X}$ in the section.